 - Multiple events in Greenberg Traurig’s Boston office co-hosted with Ellevate.
 Prominent speakers have included Linda Rossetti, who spoke on the transitions women face throughout their career and personal lives, as well as Malli Gero, the co-founder of 2020 Women on Boards, who spoke about national campaigns to increase women on U.S. corporate boards.

 - Greenberg Traurig Denver’s Women's Leadership Initiative: Touch the Sky! - Greenberg Traurig welcomed Jean Galloway, chief executive officer of Galloway Group, to moderate a panel of top Denver executives.

 Women’s Business Forum

-The firm’s annual Women’s Business Forum, an educational summit and networking event, provides an opportunity for highly successful businesswomen to meet and benefit from a dynamic shared learning experience.
-Started in 2007 and held at a different host city each year, the Forum is recognized as a setting for professional women to share ideas, develop skills, meet mentors, and connect with new business contacts.
+The firm’s annual Women’s Business Forum, an educational summit and networking event, provides an opportunity for highly successful women business leaders to develop, maintain, and expand their career and business development networks.
+Started in 2007 and held at a different host city each year, the Forum is recognized as a setting for professional women to share ideas, develop skills, as well as meet mentors and business contacts.

-The 11th Anniversary Women’s Business Forum in Phoenix, Arizona, included remarks from the following speakers:
+The 2022 Anniversary Women’s Business Forum in Denver, Colorado, included remarks from the following speakers: